Historic Tredegar

 Interested in visiting multiple ACWM locations?
 The ACWM values our visitors!

 Allow us to add value to your visit and receive discounted admission to multiple locations with a multi-site pass.
 Visitors can use a multi-site pass to visit multiple sites on the same day or redeem admission to a single site at a later date.
 Admission to each site can only be redeemed once.
-For additional questions or assistance with booking, contact our front desk at 1-(804)-649-1861.
+For additional questions or assistance with booking, contact a Welcome Desk Associate at (804)-649-1861.

 *At this time, the multi-site pass discount can only be applied when purchasing tickets at our front desk.